openworm/hodgkin_huxley_tutorial/README.md

 The latest version of the tutorial is visible [online at ReadTheDocs](http://hodgkin-huxley-tutorial.readthedocs.org/en/latest/).

-#### Tutorial 2: Interactive introduction to the HH model on Open Source Brain
+### Tutorial 2: Interactive introduction to the HH model on Open Source Brain

+*Target audience: those who want to learn the basics of the HH model through running in-browser simulations*

 This tutorial also uses the NeuroML model from above, but provides a high level introduction to the concepts of the model (as well as computational modelling in neuroscience).

 It can be accessed on the Open Source Brain site at this location: http://www.opensourcebrain.org/tutorials.
 It is built on the [Geppetto platform](http://www.geppetto.org/), which was also initially developed in the OpenWorm project.

 ![HH](https://raw.githubusercontent.com/openworm/hodgkin_huxley_tutorial/master/Tutorial2/NeuroML2/images/HH_OSB.png)